Is The Grocery Store Liable for My Slip and Fall Injury?

 • The failure to warn about or correct the dangerous condition was the cause of your injury

-• You were injured due to the owner’s negligent conduct in failing to correct or remove the dangerous condition.
+• You were injured due to the owner’s negligence in failing to correct or remove the hazardous condition.

 How to Prove the Store was “Negligent”

-In a case we handled, the store surveillance camera showed the check-out employee moving a floor mat with his foot into the customer's path of travel.
-The employee kicked the floor mat to the side in order to accommodate their own comfort.
-Unfortunately, our elderly and infirm client stumbled over the mat and sustained a knee injury.
+In a case we handled, the store surveillance camera showed the check-out employee moving a floor mat with his foot into the customer’s path of travel.
+The employee kicked the floor mat to the side to accommodate their comfort.
+Unfortunately, our older and infirm client stumbled over the mat and sustained a knee injury.

 If no video exists, the testimony of other shoppers or employees may establish the store’s notice of the condition.
 Also, store records may show maintenance, clean-up, and inspection procedures.
 A good attorney will search high and low for facts to support your case.